What Is an Appraisal?

 Buying a house can be the largest financial decision many could ever make.
 It doesn't matter if a main residence, a second vacation home or one of many rentals, the purchase of real property is an involved financial transaction that requires multiple people working in concert to see it through.

 It's likely you are familiar with the parties having a role in the transaction.
 The real estate agent is the most known person in the transaction.
 Next, the mortgage company provides the money necessary to finance the deal.
 And the title company makes sure that all requirements of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

 So, what party is responsible for making sure the property is worth the purchase price?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Performance Appraisals Inc. will ensure, you as an interested party, are informed.

 The inspection is where an appraisal begins

-Back at the office, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.